faa5115/reconstruction/README.md

 ![](/figures/PhaseEncoding_Part2.jpg)\

 Given this very brief discussion on phase-encoding, it is clear that the number of phase-encoding steps scales with scan time.
 To reduce scan time, you must reduce the number of phase-encoding steps.
+If you only spend time to acquire the k-space lines close to the center, you are only left with information that cannot distinguish many nearby spins from one another and are left with a low-resolution image.
+What happens if you skip k-space lines?